Statement on Diversity

 The Department of Astronomy is committed to providing support to anyone who has experienced any form of harassment or discrimination that impedes on one's right to a safe work environment.
 We have compiled a list of department and campus resources that are available to anyone looking for assistance with reporting any form of harassment.

-Proposals for UC Policy Changes
+UC Policy Changes

 On Oct 19 2015, members of the Astronomy faculty sent a letter to Vice Provost Broughton and Executive Vice Chancellor and Provost Steele proposing a number of changes as to how the campus can prosecute sexual harassment cases.
 On Oct 22 2015, this letter was also communicated to Academic Senate Chair Hermalin and Vice Chair Powell.
-The letter is currently available here.
+The letter is available here.

 Department Climate Surveys